 Perhaps, not.
 Protests against Galton’s presence around UCL had been underway for several years before 2017, and the situation was heating up at the time planning for this restructure was underway.
 The Galton Collection was becoming a focus on considerable attention and criticism in mid 2017.
 Shortly thereafter, all hell broke loose at the university when it was learned the London Conference on Intelligence had convened in campus facilities.
 Investigations followed, but a satisfactory understanding of events still has not been made public.
 Whatever was deleted from UCL Culture’s digital presence could easily have been restored at any point after its removal, such as to help with engagement about the history and legacy of eugenics at UCL, in line with the unit’s strategic plan.
 But it wasn’t.
 Perhaps inaction in this case was action, preserving invisibility rather than information.

 This change was done quietly.
-UCL has a consulting committee for “Museums, Heritage, and Museums” to which UCL is expected to report.
-Minutes for those committee meetings are a dull read and a lot is discussed.
-But not the downgrading of the Galton Collection.
+UCL has a consulting committee for “Museums, Heritage, and Museums” to which UCL Culture is expected to report.
+Minutes for those committee meetings are a dull read and a lot of mere reporting is described.
+But downgrading the Galton Collection is not discussed.
 At the 09 March 2017 meeting, the committee was told the Galton Collection was “much used” and “used extensively by departments for teaching”.
 The next meeting, in July 2017 didn’t mention the downgrading.
 Nor was it mentioned in November 2017, March 2018, or July 2018.
-The type of changes described here strike me as a topic meriting discussion with a consulting committee.
+The minutes don’t record any report that the Galton Collection was being assimilated into something else, either.
+The type of changes described above related to the Galton Collection strike me as topics meriting discussion with a consulting committee.
+Omission is surprising.

-Whether the controversial restructure was wise or not, the external effect of this new arrangement was to sharply decrease the visibility of the Galton Collection.
+Whether the controversial, much protested restructure was wise or not, the external effect of this new arrangement was to sharply decrease the visibility of the Galton Collection.
 The silence surrounding this re-arrangement is surprising, too.
-This professional services unit has had energetic communications over all sorts of activities, and it claims to be “opening minds and sparking connections”.
-If it produced an announcement of its new arrangement for the Galton Collection in 2017, that announcement has since disappeared from online search engines.
+This professional services unit has had energetic communications for all sorts of activities, and it claims to be “opening minds and sparking connections”.
+It has staff specifically tasked with communications.
+If the unit produced an announcement of its new arrangement for the Galton Collection in 2017, that announcement has since disappeared from online search engines.

 What Can Be Learned with a Search of UCL Science Collection?